Andreas (parish): Politics

 Andreas parish is part of the Ayre & Michael constituency, which elects two Members to the House of Keys.
 Before 2016 it was in the Ayre constituency.

 Demographics

 The Isle of Man census of 2016 returned a parish population of 1,397, a decrease of 2.1% from the figure of 1,426 in 2011.

 Landmarks

 Churches

 St Andrew's Church in Andreas village was built in 1802 using stone from Sulby Glen as there was no local stone quarries.
 Although a large 120 ft bell tower was added in 1860, it was dismantled in 1945 to improve the safety of nearby RAF Andreas.
 The bell tower has never been restored to its original height.

 St Jude's Church is also located in the hamlet of St Jude's, was built in 1839.

 Andreas Airfield

-Near the middle of the parish is the former RAF Andreas airfield which operated between 1941 to 1946.
+Near the middle of the parish is the former RAF Andreas airfield which operated between 1941 and 1946.
 It is home to a small number of privately owned light aircraft and also used by a gliding club.